esumbar/passphrase/README.md

 ### Subset of languages
 By default, Passphrase randomly selects words from the collection of available languages.
-If desired, the selection can be limited to a subset of languages.
+If desired, the selection can be limited to a subset.
 This can be done on the command-line and in code by supplying a list of language names or abbreviations.
-A minimal abbreviation uses the first one or two letters of a language name, just enough to avoid ambiguity.
+An abbreviation comprises the first one or two letters of a language name, just enough to avoid ambiguity.

 ### Passwords
 A typical passphrase will not satisfy password policies that require the use